 Durable Air Hose

-When considering the air hose, your concern should be on three qualities: durability, length, diameter.
-Neither is less important than the other is.
-Typical length of hoses extend from 2 ft to 16 ft.
+When considering the air hose, your concern should be on three qualities: durability, length, and diameter.
+Neither is less important than the other.
+The typical lengths of hoses extend from 2 ft to 16 ft.
 The watchword is suitability; therefore, you have to factor in your usage and needs to what you settle for.

 This metric is very important, in that it greatly affects how long it will take you to inflate your tires.
 The speed of inflation of a model has a direct connection with the power capacity of the model.